Short of curriculum time for Design and technology?

 - Evaluate – exploring, investigating and analysing products; as well as a wider-world appreciation for key events and individuals in the field

-- Technical knowledge – essential understanding of systems such as electrical and mechanical
+- Technical knowledge – essential understanding of systems such as electrical and mechanical; application of computing to program, monitor and control products

 - Cooking and nutrition – key principles in food such as healthy, balanced diets and seasonality